RISCV-on-Microsemi-FPGA/CPUs/README.md

 * Supports the RISCV standard RV32IMAF ISA
 * On-Chip debug unit with a JTAG interface
 * Two external AHB interfaces for IO and memory

+## Documentation
+See the [Documentation](https://www.microsemi.com/product-directory/fpga-soc/5210-mi-v-embedded-ecosystem#documents) repository for more information

+## MiV_RV32IMC

+### Features
+* Designed for low power ASIC microcontroller and FPGA soft-core implementations
+* Supports the RISC-V standard RV32I ISA with optional M and C extensions
+* Availability of Tightly Coupled Memory, with size defined by address range
+* Direct Access Port (DAP) to TCM
+* External, Timer and Soft Interrupts
+* Up to six optional external interrupts
+* Vectored and non-vectored interrupt support
+* Optional on-chip debug unit with a JTAG interface
+* AHBL, APB3, and AXI3/AXI4 optional external bus interfaces

+## Documentation
+See the [Documentation](https://www.microsemi.com/product-directory/fpga-soc/5210-mi-v-embedded-ecosystem#documents) repository for more information